secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 * If [eligible](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave), pay will be supplemented up to 100% pay (minus any statutory benefits received) for up to 16 weeks.

 #### Applying for Maternity, Paternity, and/or Parental Leave in Luxembourg
-To initiate your parental leave, submit your time off by selecting the `Parental Leave category` in PTO by Roots.
+To initiate your parental leave, submit your time off by selecting the `Parental Leave category` in PTO by Deel.

 #### Sick leave

 Sick employees are entitled to their full wages paid by the employer for the 77 days (or the end of the month after the 77th day of illness elapses) after which an employee will draw sickness benefits from the Caisse Nationale de Santé equivalent to 100% of the normal wages, without exceeding 500% of the minimum wage, i.e. roughly capped at ~€12,000 per month.

-Employees should enter their Sick Time into PTO by Roots by selecting `Out Sick`.
+Employees should enter their Sick Time into PTO by Deel by selecting `Out Sick`.
 After the 5th consecutive workshift missed due to illness, employees should contact leaves@gitlab.com.

 ## Austria